thlorenz/bromote/README.md

 You loose versioning and are opening your app up to lots of unknowns. **Bad things will happen!**

 If any of the scripts pulled in via a url has a bug, it could potentially crash your app.
-Since you are loading it dynamically, you have no control over when that could happen, i.e. it the script could change months after you deployed your app.
+Since you are loading it dynamically, you have no control over when that happens, i.e. the script could change months after you deployed your app.

 So in general **please don't do this**.